 All admissions requirements must be submitted to the Office of Admissions and Records.
 In order for an applicant to receive a "Notice of Acceptance," all admissions material must be on file in the Office of Admissions and Records.
-Once a student receives a "Notice of Acceptance," this notice must be presented at registration.

 CATEGORIES OF ADMISSION